Safety of rail freight transport

 Transport of dangerous goods by rail

 Dangerous goods must also be transported safely by rail, and the Dutch government is taking measures to make sure this is the case.
 The packaging of dangerous goods must comply with certain requirements, for example.
-And the government has developed a ‘Basic Network’ in collaboration with local and provincial authorities and the private sector.
+And the government has developed a so called ‘Basic Network’ in collaboration with local and provincial authorities and the private sector.

 Basic Network for transport of dangerous goods